sanjeetkumaritoutlook/angular-local-stenciljs/README.md

 # to uninstall  "stenciljs-components": "^0.0.1",
 npm uninstall stenciljs-components

+# to commit to remote of same branch
+# in this way you dont need to remember branch name
+git push origin HEAD

 # how to use custom Elements (web components)
 in React:
 initialValue={'My Initial Value'}